null Skip to main content

 1) The Zephyranthes grandiflora blooms with an open, star-like look, while the Habranthus robustus has a more trumpet, elongated bloom.

-2) Blooms on a Z. grandiflora are a dark, rich pink while the H. robustus are more lighter pink.
+2) Blooms on a Z. grandiflora are so vibrant they are almost an iridescent combination of pink, purple, and maybe even a hint of blue while the H. robustus are more lighter pink.

 3) Foliage on the Z. grandiflora is darker green and smaller, while the H. robustus foliage is a paler and flatter green foliage.